SodaWithoutSparkles/revanced-troubleshooting-guide/01-trouble-shooting.md

 https://github.com/TeamVanced/VancedMicroG/releases/tag/v0.2.24.220220-220220001

 ### 1.4.
-What is the latest youtube version supported?
+What is the latest YouTube version supported?

 18.16.37 as of 2023-05-05T14:29 UTC.
 You can check it in ReVanced manager